Holy Sh*t

 Summer Sipper

-“tropical · chocolate · vanilla · creamy”
+“tropical · chocolate · vanilla · syrupy”

 The Duke